Mid-Wales Railway: Construction conflict

 On 23 July 1860, the Manchester and Milford Railway (M&MR) was authorised by the Manchester and Milford Railway Act 1860 (23 & 24 Vict. c. clxxv), also to start from Llanidloes and to run to Pencader.

-Although Parliament passed the Manchester and Milford Railway Act 1860 (23 & 24 Vict. c. clxxv) and the Mid Wales Railway (Extensions) Act 1860 (23 & 24 Vict. c. cxxxiii) a few weeks apart, it was not noticed that for the first 1+1/2 mi from Llanidloes, the two railways would occupy the same ground.
+Although Parliament passed the Manchester and Milford Railway Act 1860 and the Mid Wales Railway (Extensions) Act 1860 a few weeks apart, it was not noticed that for the first 1+1/2 mi from Llanidloes, the two railways would occupy the same ground.
 This fact emerged as construction was being planned, and each company wanted to build the duplicated section, and permit the other to use the line for a fee.
 Both companies refused the other's idea, and finally a compromise was agreed: the Llanidloes and Newtown Railway (L&NR) would build the duplicated part of the lines and allow the two companies to use it.
 The point of divergence of the two southward routes was Penpontbren, about 2 mi from Llanidloes.
 The M&MR built part of its line from Penpontbren to Llangurig, a distance of about 2 mi, and a single goods train traversed the stub of line, after which it became dormant.
 By this time the M&MR was having serious doubts about the wisdom of continuing construction over the difficult terrain to reach Llangurig from the south, and made the huge decision to divert the line to Aberystwyth instead.
 The Llangurig stub remained, disused, and the M&MR paid the L&NR interest charges and operating and maintenance costs on the enlarged Llanidloes station, which it would now never use.
 The effect of all this was that the MWR joined the L&NR end-on at Penpontbren, and not at Llanidloes, but had shared ownership (with the L&NR and the M&MR) of the Llanidloes station.